Apoorva-Dayal/Object_detection_using_YOLO_V7_For_Visually_impared_Minor_Project/README.md

 How do you run code in Visual Studio Code?

-1) Download the file in zip format.
+1) Download the file other than
+" This file is for mpg123 " in zip format. and the
+" This file is for mpg123 " make another folder and try to install with the name of the folder "mpg123-1.32.3-x86-64 "

 2) Unzip the file and try to open in vs code.